EspressoTrip-v2/concept-application/README.md

-### Developer Note:
+***Developer Note***:
-##### Always make sure the mongo connection strings are set to the correct deployment and that the postgres password is changed to your required in the secrets.yaml file before running the newly pulled repo.
+Always make sure the mongo connection strings are set to the correct deployment and that the postgres password is changed to your required in the secrets.yaml file before running the newly pulled repo.
 ***Repo changes***:
 Run the ```npm-install.sh``` script once you make a pull to update all the services packages.
 I will update this list as the application grows.
 If there are any changes to the codebase, please re-run the infrastructure scripts again to ensure there are no missing deployments.